 The retrieval of this information is supported by a number of operating systems which support RPC.
-On most UNIX-based systems (HP-UX, Irix, Linux, Solaris, etc.) the commands to retrieve the information are rup and rsysinfo.
+Most UNIX-based systems (HP-UX, Irix, Linux, Solaris, etc.) use the rup and rsysinfo commands to retrieve the information.
 See your local system documentation for the appropriate usage of the these or equivalent commands.